pitfail/pitfail-reports/report1/report1.rst

 ---------

 The system is designed such that customization and setup by a *player* is minimized.
-As such, league joining is uneeded by new players.
+As such, league joining is unneeded by new players.
 In fact, to be a new *twitter player*, one can simply send a *commanding tweet* and the Pitfail system will automatically initialize the required backing data.

-Account creation is ommited from the use case listing because account creation is always acomplished implicitly.
+Account creation is omitted from the use case listing because account creation is always accomplished implicitly.
 Third party services are used for authorization, and all other setup is accomplished with defaults that may be changed at another point it time by the *player* as requested (UC-7).